Diversity & Inclusion Council

 Examples of our efforts and results so far

-3rd best Swedish company in Equileap’s gender equality study: In 2022, Equileap researched over 3,800 companies based on 19 gender equality criteria, including gender balance from the board to the workforce, as well as the pay gap and policies relating to parental leave and sexual harassment.
+The best Swedish company in Equileap’s gender equality study: In their 2023 study, Equileap researched almost 3,800 companies based on 19 gender equality criteria, including gender balance from the board to the workforce, as well as the pay gap and policies relating to parental leave and sexual harassment.
 Tele2 is the only telco among top 10 companies in Sweden.

-Inclusive leadership: All our leaders are measured on Diversity & Inclusion.
+Inclusive leadership: All our leaders are measured on Inclusion.
 In recent years, we have seen a significant improvement and our scores on inclusion are currently above the benchmark.

 External views and feedback: We have conducted a ‘Make Equal assessment’ in our large customer operations and stores organizations.
 Make Equal is an external organization that analyzed the Diversity & Inclusion situation at Tele2 and highlighted to us our Diversity & Inclusion strengths and opportunities, to keep us on track.